 Vestibulopathy

 When the vestibular organs of the inner ear change or lose function, strange symptoms can surface in the everyday lives of those affected by this rare but troubling disorder.
-These include random bouts of vertigo, sudden motion intolerance, and a head-spinning sensation.
+These dizziness symptoms like include random bouts of vertigo, sudden motion intolerance, and a head-spinning sensation.
 Vestibulopathy has many causes but is most often linked to illness, injury, and infections.

 This condition makes simple, everyday tasks much more difficult, if not dangerous, which is why people who suffer from these or other difficult-to-diagnose symptoms should seek treatment from a qualified audiologist.
 Vestibular rehabilitation therapy under the care of the doctors at NYHD can help alleviate these symptoms to help make your life easier.